joshocon/joshocon.github.io/README.md

-Joshua O'Connor
-This is my personal website.
+This is my personal website hosted through Github Pages.

-Math - Physics - Computer Science